Best Selling Gifts

 For some shepherds in the fields near Bethlehem, a routine night of watching their flocks was about to turn into the most glorious night in history.
 An angel of the Lord, to be followed by a great number of the heavenly host, all filling the air with praises to God, were far beyond anything they could have expected to visit them that evening.
 And the message that was delivered to them from heaven was far beyond anything they could have imagined.
 Yeshua, (the Savior) is born?
 The Messiah?
 Now?
 To us?
 Here?
 In a manger?
 Their hearts embraced it all!
 What an AMAZING presentation God used to make the greatest birth announcement ever heard!

 They moved as quickly as they could to the place where the angel had told them they would find the child.
-When they arrived in Bethlehem, they found Mary and Joseph, and the baby in the manger.
+When they arrived in Bethlehem, they found Mary and Joseph, and the baby Jesus in a manger.
 It was just as the angel had told them…God had invited the lowly shepherds to be among the first ones to see the newborn Lamb of God.
 They couldn’t contain the wonder and the joy of it all!
-After leaving the manger, the shepherds could not stop giving praise and glory to God for the amazing things they had heard and seen that night.
+After leaving Jesus’ birthplace, the shepherds could not stop giving praise and glory to God for the amazing things they had heard and seen that night.

 Jesus was the Word made flesh who tabernacled among us…